Literary agents are not created equal, and a bad or incompetent agent is worse than no agent at all.

 The realistic size of your book’s potential is relevant too, and this question can be difficult for an author to evaluate themselves.
-Genre fiction and general non-fiction is unlikely to get lots of attention in the marketplace unless it’s genuinely remarkable or fresh in some way (and so it’s unlikely to be a lead title for the publisher).
-Fiction suitable for book clubs, and popular non-fiction from an author with a great platform, tend to get more attention and may be attractive to a publisher with deeper pockets and a desire to spend more time and money marketing the title.
+Genre fiction and general non-fiction are unlikely to get lots of attention in the marketplace unless the book is genuinely remarkable or fresh in some way (and so it’s unlikely to be a lead title for the publisher).
+Fiction suitable for book clubs, and popular non-fiction by an author with a great platform, tends to get more attention and may be attractive to a publisher with deeper pockets and a desire to spend more time and money marketing the title.

-These things aren’t set in stone either, as careers follow all sorts of paths: A new voice may unexpectedly win prizes, sell thousands of copies, and start a new trend.
+These things aren’t set in stone either, as careers follow many paths: a new voice may unexpectedly win prizes, sell thousands of copies, and start a new trend.
 Another author will quietly sell a respectable number of copies for the first few books, before breaking out and becoming a bestselling name.
 And a much-hyped author may make disappointing numbers with the second or third book, before finding that less pressure makes for better books and a steadier stream of sales.

 However, you have agency here — you’re not looking for any literary agent that will have you, you’re looking for the right one for your career.
-This should be a decision for the long term, as chopping and changing agents does your career and your reputation no good.
+This should be a decision for the long term, as chopping and changing agents will do your career and your reputation no good.

 There’s a lot to research and figure out before you find your perfect literary agent, but it boils down to whether they are a) legitimate b) have a suitable track record and c) are a match for you, your work, and your career.

 Answering these questions requires quite a bit of prep, and some very objective evaluation of the potential of your own work and where it fits in the publishing landscape.
-An independent opinion can be a great help here, and so one of my services is helping authors prepare for submitting their work.
+An independent opinion can be a great help here, and so one of my services, the mini consultation, can help authors prepare for submitting their work.